kkrull/javascript-sandbox/Readme.md

 This puts JavaScript files at `src/main/javascript` instead of the default `src/main/webapp` defined in the [standard directory layout](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
+Normally I'd prefer to separate by language then by feature, but this requires a lot of reconfiguration for other plugins.

+An earlier experiment with separating by language was successful for `maven-war-plugin`.
 For `mvn war:war` to include these sources in created WAR file, an entry for `src/main/javascript` has to be added to `maven-war-plugin`'s configuration under `webResources/resource`.
 These directories get copied straight into the WAR, such that files related by feature get placed into the same subdirectory (i.e. `src/main/javascript/greeting/greeter.js` and `src/main/css/greeting/greeting.css` both get copied to `greeting/` in the resulting WAR file).

-As a result, it may be only be necessary to have `WEB-INF/web.xml` and index pages in `src/main/webapp` instead of mixing up JavaScript, CSS, and JSP under a lower level of nesting.
+Resulting use of the WAR in `mvn jetty:run-war` and `mvn tomcat7:run-war` was also successful, but it became difficult to configure the bootstrapping process for Jasmine.

 ### Third party libraries